LODSContent/AZ-600-Configuring-and-Operating-Microsoft-Azure-Stack-Hub/Instructions/Labs/LAB_0203_Validate_ARM_Templates.md

         -Verbose
     ```

-1. Review the output of the validation and, in case the output still lists the template with one or more **NotSupported** entries, open the validation report by typing `C:\AzureStack-Tools-az\TemplateValidator\sampletemplate1validationreport.html` at the PoewrShell prompt and pressing the **Enter** key.
+1. Review the output of the validation and, in case the output still lists one or more **NotSupported** entries, open the validation report by typing `C:\AzureStack-Tools-az\TemplateValidator\sampletemplate1validationreport.html` at the PowerShell prompt and pressing the **Enter** key.
 1. Review the report, identify any remaining issues, make appropriate changes to the **template2.json** file, re-run the template validation again, and verify that this time there are no issues.

 >**Review**: In this exercise, you have created a cloud capabilities file and used it to validate Azure Resource Manager templates.
 You also modified a template based on the result of the validation.